Networks like 1pMobile, IQ Mobile and Plusnet Mobile piggyback on EE’s mobile network for coverage.

 Overview Of Networks Using EE

-Besides EE, there are three other mobile networks that you can join to get coverage from EE.
-These networks are 1p Mobile, IQ Mobile and Plusnet Mobile.
+Besides EE themselves, there are currently four other mobile networks that you can join to get coverage from EE.
+These networks are 1p Mobile, IQ Mobile, Lyca Mobile and Talk Home Mobile.

 If you’re using one of these alternative mobile networks, you’ll get the same coverage as customers on EE.
-However, you might have different features available on your plan and there might be other benefits (e.g. a more flexible tariff).
+However, you might have different features available on your plan and there might be other benefits available (e.g. more flexibility or inclusive international calls).

 The following table shows a side-by-side comparison of mobile networks that use coverage from EE: